devanshpatel1703/Capgemini_Training_BridgeLabz/README.md

 Assignment 15 - 14-02-2025 Made java codes of various types of sorting algorithmns and understand how they are implemented on different real life scenarios.

 Assignment 16 - 15-02-2025 This assignment helped me understand key Java concepts like StringBuilder, StringBuffer, and FileReader through practical coding exercises.
 The best practices section clarified when to use each approach, and the problems reinforced my learning.
 Comparing StringBuilder and StringBuffer was especially insightful for understanding performance differences.
 Also the questions of Liner search and binary Search are extremely good.

+Assignment 17 - 17-02-2025 Learnt about the computational power of diffrent types of algorithms on large datasets like binary search vs Linear search and also compared them for the best suited algorithm in different situations.